 When my son received his GED this year, I put together a small scrapbook for him with photos, quotes, and cards from his friends.
 I also considered the life skills he’s already mastered and thought about the ones he’s still working on.

 I was in love with my baby before I ever met him.
 And when I first held him, my whole body flooded with love.
 He was an easy baby as long as he was with me, but any time I tried to do something without him, he cried.
 I thought it was a sign of...
 Read more »

 “There’s a sale on school supplies,” I told my then 11-year-old son.
 “Let’s go.
 You can pick out all your own binders and folders.”

 “Mom, you are ruining summer,” he wailed.
 “I don’t want to think about school.
-I don’t want to go to school.
 I hate school!”

 This was not news to me.
 He struggled with ADHD and school demanded he be—and do—all...
 Read more »